The Met Office is the UK's National Weather Service.

 Last updated: 25 July 2012

-1 August 2011 is the 150th anniversary of the first public weather forecast published in The Times newspaper.
+1 August 2011 was the 150th anniversary of the first public weather forecast published in The Times newspaper.

 We are a Trading Fund of the Department for Business, Innovation and Skills (BIS).
 Find out how we are run, who owns us, and details on the Met Office Board and our Executive.